-Upstate New York police department ‘arrests’ winter
+Winter, you’re under arrest, says a fed-up police department

-DEPEW, N.Y.
-(AP) — An upstate New York police department fed up with lingering cold weather has placed winter under arrest.
+DEPEW, N.Y. — An upstate New York police department fed up with lingering cold weather has placed winter under arrest.

-The Post-Standard reports the Depew Police Department wrote Friday in a humorous Facebook post that they had arrested winter.
-Police said any more snow winter produced would be held against it in court.
+The Post-Standard reports the Depew Police Department wrote Friday in a humorous Facebook post that it had arrested the season.
+Police said any more snow winter produces would be held against it in court.

-The department also called for Punxsutawney Phil to turn himself in for predicting six more weeks of winter.
+The department also called for groundhog Punxsutawney Phil to turn himself in for predicting six more weeks of winter.
 Police joke that they’re willing to look past winter’s “most recent transgressions” if it works with the department.

 New York has experienced wintry weather this month and high winds that caused power outages.